 The members of the Wisconsin Council of Churches are the 37 Wisconsin judicatory units of 18 denominations.
 For additional information about member denominations see our judicatory Members page which lists members, associate members and observer judicatories.
 For more information on WCC governance see the WCC Governance page.

-Council publications include a WCC Program Brochure, E-News (a newsletter published periodically online), various program guides and policy statements (see the Resources page).
+Council publications include E-News (a newsletter published periodically online), various program guides and policy statements (see the Resources page).